zeh/key-action-binder-as3/REFERENCE.md

  * **action**: An arbitrary String id identifying the action that should be dispatched once this key combination is detected.
  * **keyCode**: The code of a key, as expressed in AS3's Keyboard constants.
  * **keyLocation**: The code of a key's location, as expressed in AS3's KeyLocation constants.
-If a value of -1 or `NaN` is passed, the key location is never taken into consideration when detecting whether the passed action should be fired.
+If the default value is passed, the key location is never taken into consideration when detecting whether the passed action should be fired.

 #### Examples